Barbara Lawrence Award for Best Student Presentation (oral or poster) and Paper

 Description

-The Barbara Lawrence Award celebrates the life and accomplishments of Barbara Lawrence by recognizing and rewarding the scholarly efforts of young ethnobiologists.
-The award was initiated in 1987 by Dr. Elizabeth Wing and others and is presented for the best paper and presentation (in either oral or poster form) by a student at each annual conference.
-The prize carries a monetary award, made possible by donations from family, friends, and colleagues of Barbara Lawrence, and the F.A.O.
-Schwarz Family Foundation.
+The Barbara Lawrence Award celebrates the life and accomplishments of Barbara Lawrence by recognizing and rewarding the scholarly efforts of young ethnobiologists and to encourage them to develop conference presentations into publishable papers.
+The award was initiated in 1987 by Dr. Elizabeth Wing.
+The prize carries a $750 monetary award.

 Award Adjudication